 1. Bring Canadians back to neighbourhood restaurants and bars

 Beer is a key profit driver for licensed bars and restaurants, with much higher profit margins than on food.
 In a typical year, restaurants, bars and taprooms account for nearly 20% of beer sold in Canada with beer representing an estimated 15% of the sector’s overall profitability.
-Health and safety mandatory closures and capacity restrictions necessitated by COVID-19 had a devastating impact on these neighbourhood businesses in 2020 and 2021.
+Health and safety mandatory closures and capacity restrictions necessitated by COVID-19 had a devastating impact on these neighbourhood businesses in 2020, 2021 and the beginning of 2022.

-As employee and business COVID support measures are rolled back, and patio season is ending, it is imperative that the federal government adopt new progressive measures that encourage Canadians to return to their favourite restaurant to help these local businesses survive.
+As employee and business COVID support measures are rolled back, it is imperative that the federal government adopt new progressive measures that encourage Canadians to return to their favourite restaurant to help these local businesses survive.
 This effort can be supported by:

 Reducing the federal excise duty rates that apply to draught beer by 50%; and